Bad Boys (1983 film): Plot

-Mick is sent to the Rainford Juvenile Correctional Facility.
-Most of the supervisors there have lowered themselves to the role of zookeepers.
-One exception is Ramon Herrera, a former gang member who talks tough to the inmates, but holds out hope for some of them, especially Mick.
+Mick is convicted and sent to Rainford Juvenile Correctional Facility.
+Most of the supervisors there have lowered themselves to the role of zookeepers; one exception is counselor Ramon Herrera, a former gang member.
+He talks tough to the inmates, but is confident that some of them, especially Mick, can turn their lives around.

-Mick's cellmate is Barry Horowitz, a small, wiry, brainy Jewish kid who firebombed a bowling alley after some boys there assaulted him for flirting with their girlfriends.
+Mick's cellmate is Barry Horowitz, a small, intelligent Jewish kid who firebombed a bowling alley after some boys there assaulted him for flirting with their girlfriends.
 Their cell block is dominated by a pair of brawny sadists named "Viking" Lofgren and Warren "Tweety" Jerome, who take an immediate dislike to Mick.
-Mick puts up with them at first, but after witnessing Tweety kill another inmate (who tried to stab Tweety as revenge for raping him), he refuses to be intimidated.
+Mick puts up with them at first, but after witnessing Tweety murdering Terrell, another inmate who attempted to stab Tweety in retaliation for raping him, he refuses to be intimidated.

-Suspecting that Mick may have revealed Tweety's guilt to the authorities, Tweety and Viking go to Mick's cell to confront him.
-Mick beats them up with a pillowcase full of unopened soda cans.
-His victory earns him the respect of the block and recognition as the new "barn boss."
-Tweety is released soon afterwards and is later killed during a liquor store robbery.
+Suspecting that Mick may have revealed Tweety's guilt to the authorities, Tweety and Viking go to Mick's cell to confront him about this.
+But Mick, having anticipated their arrival, outsmarts them by beating them up with a pillowcase full of unopened soda cans.
+This victory earns him the respect of the block and recognition as the new "barn boss."
+Tweety is paroled soon afterwards but is later killed during an attempted robbery at a liquor store.

-In order to avenge his brother's death, Paco attacks and rapes Mick's girlfriend, J.C.
-After learning of this, Mick and Horowitz escape.
-While running through the woods, Horowitz falls on some barbed wire and is caught by two supervisors who were on their trail.
-This gives Mick time to get away.
-Ramon rightfully believes that Mick will go J.C.'s house and soon picks him up there.
-Before returning to Rainford, Ramon takes Mick to visit a maximum-security prison to show him where he could end up if he continues down the same path.
+In vengeance for Pacito's death, Paco attacks and rapes Mick's girlfriend, J.C.
+Walenski, but is caught and arrested.
+After learning this, Mick is overcome with desire to see J.C., so he and Barry escape the double perimeter fences through the use of a corrosive paste that weakens the links enough to kick a hole through them.
+While running through the woods, Barry falls on some barbed wire and is caught by Gene Daniels and Wagner, two supervisors on their trail; this gives Mick time to get away, but Barry is subsequently beaten by Wagner for escaping and calling him names.
+Ramon rightfully believes that Mick will go to J.C.'s house and soon picks him up there.
+Before returning to Rainford, Ramon takes Mick to visit a maximum security prison, to show him where he could end up if he continues to live the life of a criminal.
+Warden Bendix decides to give Mick a second chance, threatening to add six months to his sentence if he tries to escape again.